geeksusma/mysql_testing_example/README.md

 # mysql_testing_example
 Example about how to use an embedded MySQL for Testing.
 This is something I recently learned in my current company from my colleagues, and can be useful for you.
+In addition I added to this project support to use testcontainers (see https://www.testcontainers.org/) useful if you have docker installed in your workstation.

 ## Enviroment
 * Spring Boot 2.X
 * Hibernate 5.X
 * Java 1.8
+* Docker 18.09.2

 ## Problem
 Several times I found projects which they were using a MySQL as the database for live environments.